CommandPost/FCPCafe/docs/motion/variables.md

 # Motion Variables

-Below is a list of text variables you can use in Motion to write data in Final Cut Pro.
+On this page is a list of text variables you can use in Apple's Motion to write metadata in Final Cut Pro.

 This list was found by exploring the Motion binary using [Hopper](https://www.hopperapp.com){target="_blank"}.

 You can also download an example Motion Template effect [here](https://github.com/CommandPost/FCPCafe/raw/main/downloads/clip-info.zip).

-The output of the effect looks like this:
+The output of the effect looks like this in Final Cut Pro 10.6.6 (created in Motion 5.6.4):

 ![Motion Variables](../static/motion-example.png)

+As you can see in the above screenshot, not all the metadata is showing - this is because some of it only works in Apple Motion.

+It's also possible that things change between Final Cut Pro versions.

 ---